 The City's largest source of revenue is State Aid from Chapter 70 funds, which is devoted exclusively to education.
 Created from the Education Reform Act of 1993, the Commonwealth determines every municipality's required local contribution.
 A municipality's local contribution, combined with its Chapter 70 Aid, equals the school district's net school spending requirement, which is the minimum the district must spend on education each fiscal year.
-The projection assumes a 7.6% increase in FY21 consistent with the Governor's budget and a 3% increase in the remaining years of the plan based on pupil estimates.
+The projection assumes a 6.1% increase in FY22 when compared to the FY21 final state budget, and a 3% increase in the remaining years of the plan based on pupil estimates.